planktonlabs/frozenkrill/docs/technical.md

 Once decrypted, the header layout is:
 - key: 32 bytes,
 - nonce: 24 bytes,
-- version: 4 bytes, // Always zero for now
+- version: 4 bytes,
 - length: 4 bytes,

-The `key` encrypts/decrypts the first `length` bytes of `padded_ciphertext` using the header `nonce` and `XChaCha20-Poly1305`.
+The `key` encrypts/decrypts the first `length` bytes of `ciphertext` using the header `nonce` and `XChaCha20-Poly1305`.

-Once decrypted we have a gzipped json containing exactly what's in show in the `show-secrets` command.
+Once decrypted we have two options depending on `version`:
+- for version = 0, a gzipped json containing exactly what's in show in the `show-secrets` command.
+- for version = 1 or 2, the seed entropy

 By default we use [libsodium](https://doc.libsodium.org/)'s implementation of `argon2id` and `XChaCha20-Poly1305`, but there are tests cross-checking alternative libraries.
 So they can easily be used in future releases if necessary.